Getting Started

 When you log in for the first time, Plotly Studio opens on the New Project page where you can start creating your app.
 This takes you to the Data tab where you can add and transform your data.

-The next time you open Plotly Studio you'll be taken to a list of existing projects, where you can select + New Project to start a new project.
+The next time you open Plotly Studio you'll be taken to the Projects page, where you can select + New Project to start a new project.

 Navigating within a project